 Here are some inspirations on how to decorate your yoghurt ice cream:

-- Fresh seasonal fruit (strawberries, raspberries, blueberries, currants, mango, pineapple, kiwi, bananas, etc.)
+- Fresh Fruits seasonal (strawberries, raspberries, blueberries, currants, mango, pineapple, kiwi, bananas, etc.)

-- Fruit sauces (can also simply be made yourself: puree the fruits with a little icing sugar or caster sugar, if necessary add a dash of lime juice)
+- Fruit sauces such as Strawberry sauce.
+Other sauces can also be easily homemade: Puree fruit with a little powdered sugar or lactose, add a dash of lime juice if necessary.

 - chocolate sauce

-- Nuts: flaked or chopped almonds, chopped hazelnuts or walnuts
+- Nuts: almond slivers or flakes, chopped Hazelnuts* or Walnuts*

 - Gummy bears